Snapchat logo

 • Family Centre

-Learn how parents and carers can report accounts of concern their teens are interacting with on Snapchat.
+Learn how parents and carers can report accounts of concern their teens are interacting with and share their live location on Snapchat.

 • Parent’s guide